7 Most Important Social Skills for Family, Relationships & Leaders

 Who doesn’t want leaders who can motivate them?
 The best way for a leader to motivate his/her team is by leading by example.
 This means working harder than everyone else or taking on special projects that nobody else is capable of completing.

-It may also mean setting clear expectations and managing performance to ensure everyone will work harder – even if it means working themselves out of a job.
 Leaders must understand that motivating others also involves protecting them from the harsh realities of life so they don’t give up or lose confidence in what they can do.

 This protects their morale, which is especially important when facing impossible odds.
 Remember: no matter how much you know, there are times when you’re bound to fail – but your ability to rebound and find the motivation to go again, is what makes you stronger than all the rest.

-How to Measure Social Skills
+How to Measure Your Social Skills?

 Measuring your social skills is incredibly easy – just listen to the way you talk.
 Make a point of noticing when people change their tone, speed, or volume in response to something you say because this is often a sign that your words have affected them whether positively or negatively.